 The recipient of a DCA scholarship in 2003, Abbie lives in Utah and works as the development director for a nonprofit providing recreational opportunities for individuals with disabilities.
 After graduating from Washington and Lee University in 2007, she spent two years in Ukraine with the Peace Corps.
 She also holds a master’s degree in public administration, with a nonprofit management focus, from the University of Southern California.

 Susan Harrington Hamill

-After graduating from Darien High School in 2008, Anthony went on to study nursing at the University of Connecticut.
-He graduated in 2012 and began work at Stamford Hospital, and is now a clinical nurse in the cardiothoracic surgery ICU at the University of Pennsylvania Health System in Philadelphia.
+After graduation, Anthony went on to study nursing at the University of Connecticut.
+He worked for seven years in nursing positions at Stamford Hospital, and is now a clinical nurse in the cardiothoracic surgery ICU at the University of Pennsylvania Health System in Philadelphia.
 Anthony writes “None of this could be possible without the amazing charitable support of the Darien Community Association, which provided me with both financial and motivational support throughout my college career.”

 Alexis Green DiBiasio